ucbrise/flor/README.md

 ```

 Run the `train.py` script to train a small linear model,
-and test your `flordb` installation.
+and test your `florflow` installation.

 ```bash
 $ python train.py